KevinWMatthews/python-generator_cheatsheet/README.md

 # Generator Cheatsheet

-Minimal, functional examples of generators in Python3.
+Minimal, functioning examples of generators in Python3.

 ## Background